-A recent exposé by the British paper The Sun has revealed a bunch of Peppa Pig-inspired behaviours are seeping into our children’s consciousness.
+An exposé by the British paper The Sun a few years ago revealed a bunch of Peppa Pig-inspired behaviours are seeping into our children’s consciousness.
 But we knew that, right?!

 The Peppa Effect